weaveworks/weave/site/weavedns.md

 ## <a name="without-run"></a>Using weaveDNS without `weave run`

-If you use the `--with-dns` option, `weave run` automatically supplies the DNS server address to the new container.
-And both `weave run` and `weave attach` register the hostname of the given container against the given weave network IP address.
+When weaveDNS is running, both `weave run` and `weave attach` register the hostname of the given container against the given weave network IP address.
+And if you use the `--with-dns` option, `weave run` automatically supplies the DNS server address to the new container.

 In some circumstances, you may not want to use the `weave run` command to start containers.
 You can still take advantage of a running